Bob Skoronski: Personal life

 Skoronski met his wife Ruth in college and they married in 1956.
 They had four children, three boys and a girl (Bob, Steve, Ron and Patti), and four grandchildren.

 He died of Alzheimer's disease on October 30, 2018, in Middleton, Wisconsin.

-A grandson, Peter Skoronski, played offensive tackle at Northwestern University.
+His grandson, Peter Skoronski, played offensive tackle at Northwestern University and was picked by the Tennessee Titans 11th overall in the first round of the 2023 NFL draft.